 Since Jesus celebrated every Hebraic festival and holy day, He would have insisted on observing a Passover meal, albeit earlier than normal.
 Twice in the past, the Passover had been celebrated one month late—

-It would have been soon after sunset, at the beginning of Preparation Day on Thursday, Aviv 14 (immediately after sunset following Wednesday, Aviv 13), when Jesus instructed His disciples to go make preparations to eat the Passover meal, albeit one night sooner than usual.
-(Remember, a “day” began with darkness for about 12 hours and continued into daylight for about 12 hours.)
+Now remember, a Hebraic “day” began with darkness for about 12 hours and continued into daylight for the next 12 hours.
+So it would have been during the evening hours at the beginning of Preparation Day on Thursday, Aviv 14 (soon after sunset following Wednesday, Aviv 13), when Jesus instructed His disciples to go make preparations to eat the Passover meal, even though it was one night sooner than usual.
 The large upper room, where Jesus and the disciples ate their Passover Seder—the “Last Supper”—already was furnished and ready

 Some might assume that the disciples’ preparations for the meal